endertitan100/Game-Docs/Initial Ideas.md

 - Computer Graphics over time
 - Why the do gamers have a GPU but not a physics card
 - how your computer can let you play games
+- How Valve Software cornered a market
+- The influence of Fashion on politics
+- Crowthorne and it's local area
 -